Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/system-architecture/development-environment.md

 - GitHub Actions is used to automate testing procedures and deployment of the documentation website.
 - Docker is used to handle deployment of the project.
 - Atlas is used to create and maintain the MongoDB database.
-- JavaScript is used for coding the project itself
+- JavaScript is used for coding the project itself.

 ## Javascript Libraries
 - React.js is used to develop the Frontend.